 These rules apply to:

-2: Business property coverage makes sense for home-based businesses that need protection for their tools, inventory, computers, and working space.
+- Business property coverage can help protect tools, inventory, computers, and working space.

-3. Commercial general liability could help protect your business if someone gets injured on your property.
+- Commercial general liability offers coverage when someone gets injured on your property.

-5. Professional liability coverage (also known as errors and omissions) could help you when a client claims to suffer financial losses because of a mistake you made or a service you didn’t perform.
+- Professional liability coverage (also known as errors and omissions) could help when a client suffers a financial loss and blames it on a mistake you made or a service you didn’t perform.